udacity/cd0037-API-Development-and-Documentation-project/README.md

 The [frontend](./frontend/README.md) directory contains a complete React frontend to consume the data from the Flask server.

 > View the [Frontend README](./frontend/README.md) for more details.

+## Licence
+The project is licensed under the BSD license.